 Government inquiries often drag out, with issues kicked into the long grass and real accountability simply delayed and delayed.
 Our note found that inquiries over the last five years have cost a whopping £300 million, and we called for the covid inquiry to be thorough but swift and decisive, to ensure real accountability for taxpayers’ cash.

-There was of course a huge focus in the summer months on how the loudmouth wokeism that we see online was seeping into public life.
-We looked at this recently and found that civil servants must take compulsory ‘unconscious bias’ training courses online.
+There was of course a huge focus in the summer months of 2020 on how the loudmouth wokeism that we see online was seeping into public life.
+We found that civil servants had to take compulsory ‘unconscious bias’ training courses online.
 But on top of that, we discovered that government departments spent an additional £400,000 on face-to-face training over the last two years.
 The story ran on page 2 of the Sunday Telegraph, and later that morning the government was in touch to say that it was reviewing these courses.

 Online and in the media